DIY User Personas

-The key quote simulate a Persona’s comment.
-Pretends reflect behavior or persona attitude as user.
-What did he expect, afraid or wants?.
-Could be general or product-related.
+The key quote simulates a Persona’s comment.
+It pretends reflect behaviors or persona's attitude as a user.
+What does he expect, is afraid of, or want?.
+It could be general or product-related.

 A simple sentence that suggests “the user voice” gives impact and “veracity” to our person.

 Use interview data.
-You can combine several real user interviews to create one quote, but try to keep the comment the most realistic possible.
-Only combine similar user-type and personality.
+You can combine several real user interviews to create one quote, but try to keep the comment as realistic as possible.
+Only combine similar user-types and personalities.

 Select quotes that you consider key or most relevant.
-Depending on the persona characteristics (E.g. archetype and personality) fears may be more relevant than the desires, for example.
+Depending on the persona's characteristics (e.g. archetype and personality), fears may be more relevant than the desires, for example.

-Finally add a note for indicate if persona was referring to Brand or to a specific product.
+Finally, add a note to indicate if the persona was referring to a brand or to a specific product.

 3.5 Technology Expertise (Proficiency level)

 This element will change depending on the domain of your product.
-In this layout example ICTs proficiency is a key variable to understand our users.
+In this layout, the example ICT's proficiency is a key variable to understand our users.

-This graphic representation of proficiency by domain help any reader to easily understand the persona expertise level.
+This graphic representation of proficiency by domain helps any reader to easily understand the persona's expertise level.

-We split expertise as a progress bar with 4 levels.
-Going from inexpert to expert users type.
+We split expertise as a progress bar with 4 levels: from the novice to the expert user type.

 3.6 Experience Goals